Triple talaq in India: Judgement

-The case was called Shayara Bano v.
-Union of India & Others.
+Shayara Bano v.
+Union of India & ors

-The bench that heard the controversial triple talaq case in 2017 was made up of multifaith members.
+The bench that heard the controversial Shayara Bano v.
+Union of India & Others case in 2017 was made up of multifaith members.
 The five judges from five different communities are Chief Justice J. S. Khehar (a Sikh), and Justices Kurian Joseph (a Christian), R. F. Nariman (a Parsi), U. U. Lalit (a Hindu) and S. Abdul Nazeer (a Muslim).

 The Supreme Court examined whether Triple talaq has the protection of the constitution—if this practice is safeguarded by Article 25(1) in the constitution that guarantees all the fundamental right to "profess, practice and propagate religion".
 The Court wanted to establish whether or not triple talaq is an essential feature of Islamic belief and practice.

 In a 397-page ruling, though two judges upheld validity of instant triple talaq (talaq-e-biddat), the three other judges held that it was unconstitutional, thus barring the practice by a 3–2 majority.
 One judge argued that instant triple talaq violated Islamic law.
 The bench asked the central government to promulgate legislation within six months to govern marriage and divorce in the Muslim community.
 The court said that until the government formulates a law regarding instant triple talaq, there would be an injunction against husbands pronouncing instant triple talaq on their wives.

 According to The Economist, "Constitutional experts said [the judges] legal reasoning fell short of upholding personal rights over religious laws", whilst noting "The judgment did not ban other forms of Muslim divorce that favour men, only the instant kind."